kjanat/gha-env-validator/README.md

 - `RUNNER_ARCH` (enum: "X86" | "X64" | "ARM" | "ARM64")
 - And many more...

-See [GitHub Actions documentation](https://docs.github.com/en/actions/reference/workflows-and-actions/variables) for complete list.
+See [GitHub Actions documentation][github-actions-variables] for complete list.

 </details>